 3. Keep focus crystal clear on first and last para:

-As it is said, the first impression is the last impression.
+It is often said that first impressions are the last impression.
 In case of a job application letter, along with the opening lines, the strength of closing lines also matters a lot.
 In the end, the employer should be able to find a promising candidate in you, thus convincing him/her to shortlist your letter instead of sending it on trash mail.

 4. Keep it short and sweet: